camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 Note that if you provide a custom implementation of the HistoryEventHandler and wire it with the process engine, you override the default DbHistoryEventHandler.
 The consequence is that the process engine will stop writing to the history database and you will not be able to use the history service for querying the audit log.
 If you do not want to replace the default behavior but only provide an additional event handler, you need to write a composite History Event Handler which dispatches events a collection of handlers.

-## Implementing a custon History Level
+## Implementing a custom History Level

 To provide a custom history level the interface `org.camunda.bpm.engine.impl.history.HistoryLevel` has to be implemented.
-The custom history level implementation has than to be added to the process engine configuration, either by configuration or a process engine plugin.
+The custom history level implementation then has to be added to the process engine configuration, either by configuration or a process engine plugin.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>